Internal gravity waves in stratified flows with and without vortical modes: Results

 \subsection{Spatiotemporal analysis in the buoyancy range}

-From the previous subsection, it is expected that waves can dominate (but cannot necessarily sustain) not too far from the buoyancy range ($k \leq k_b$).
-To assess further the presence and degree of non-linearity of waves, we performed a spatiotemporal analysis for small $k$.
+From the previous subsection, it is expected that waves can dominate (but cannot necessarily sustain) not too far from the buoyancy range ($k \leq \kb$).
+To further assess the presence and degree of nonlinearity of waves, we performed a spatiotemporal analysis for small k.
 As explained in the previous subsection, waves are marked by an equipartition between poloidal kinetic energy and potential energy.
-This motivates us to introduce the equipartition energy and the difference energy as
+This motivates us to introduce the equipartition energy as

 in order to track the presence of waves in the $(k_h, k_z)$ plane.
-Indeed, $\Ediff$ corresponds to the energy contained in $\Epot$ and $\Epolo$ that cannot be in potential-kinetic equipartition.
-Therefore, $\Ediff$ does not contain the waves' energy.
-On the other side, $\Eequi$ corresponds to the energy contained in $\Epot$ and $\Epolo$ that is in potential-kinetic equipartition.
-Consequently, $\Eequi$ encompass the waves' energy.
-However, it is important to note that $\Eequi$ can also contain the energy of structures that are not waves.
-A more careful separation between waves and non-waves structures requires a 4D spatiotemporal filtering \cite{lam_partitioning_2020, lam_energy_2021}, which is expansive in term of computational time and data storage.
-Yet, $\Eequi /E$ and $\Ediff/E$ help to track waves in the $(k_h, k_z)$ plane at a lower cost. \\
+Indeed, $\Eequi$ corresponds to the energy contained in $\Epot$ and $\Epolo$ that is in potential-kinetic equipartition.
+Consequently, $\Eequi$ encompass the energy of the waves.
+However, it is important to note that $\Eequi$ can also contain the energy of structures that are not linear waves.
+A more careful separation between waves and non-wave structures requires a 4D spatiotemporal filtering \cite{lam_partitioning_2020, lam_energy_2021}, which is expensive in term of computational time and data storage.
+Yet, the ratio $\Eequi(k_h,k_z) /E(k_h,k_z)$ can be used to track waves in the spectral space at a lower cost.

-Figure \ref{fig:omega-k} shows slices of $\Eequi(k_h,k_z,\omega)$ at large spatial scales, namely $k_h = 25.1$ and $k_z=25.1$.
-We observe that the energy tends to be concentrated around the linear wave frequency only at large spatial scales, but is dispersed even in the simulations without vortical modes.
+Figure~\ref{fig:omega-k} shows slices of the temporal spectrum of the equipartition energy $\Eequi(k_h,k_z,\omega)$ at large spatial scales, namely $k_h = 25.1$ and $k_z=25.1$.
+We observe that the energy tends to be concentrated around the linear wave frequency only at large spatial scales, but is dispersed at smaller scales even in the simulations without vortical modes.
 It has been shown that this dispersion could be quantified by considering a Doppler effect due to the advection of internal waves by shear modes \cite{maffioli_signature_2020}.
-Despite the fact that shear modes are removed in our simulations, we can try to give such a prediction by considering that a Doppler shift is due to a horizontal mean flow $\boldsymbol{U}$ of amplitude $U_h$
+Despite the fact that shear modes are removed in our simulations, we can try to test this prediction by considering that a Doppler shift is due to a horizontal mean flow $\boldsymbol{U}$ of amplitude $U_h$

-This gives a reasonable explanation of the important dispersion. \\
+where $\phk$ is the angle between the horizontal projection of $\kk$ and $\eex$ (Figure~\ref{fig:poloidal-toroidal}).
+This gives a reasonable explanation of the important dispersion of the energy in temporal scale at large horizontal wave-vectors (Figure~\ref{fig:omega-k}).